Barqawiz/space-invaders-js/README.md

 # space-invaders
 Space Invaders is a classic arcade game where the player controls a spaceship and shoots down enemy aliens.
-This game is developed using the p5.js library and is open source.
+This simple game is developed using the p5.js library and is open source.

 <img src="assets/screenshot.png" height="280px">